Website Terms and Conditions

 If terms are unfair to consumers, then the retailer may not be able to enforce those unfair terms.
 In addition, Trading Standards, the Competition and Markets Authority and other regulators have powers to enforce the law on unfair terms to prevent a retailer from using them.
 There is a risk that your terms might be referred to one of them.
 They may review your terms and ask you to change terms that they feel are unfair to the consumer in the context of your business and how it operates.

-At Legalo we cannot guarantee either (a) that your terms would never be referred to them or (b) that under all circumstances they would never have any comment on them.
-However please note that it may still be possible to explain your situation and negotiate with them so as to produce a revised version of your terms that they agree not to pursue further.
+At Legalo we cannot guarantee either (a) that your terms would never be referred to Trading Standards or (b) that under all circumstances they would never have any comment on them.
+However, please note that it may still be possible to explain your situation and negotiate with them, so as to produce a revised version of your terms that they agree not to pursue further.
 If you cannot reach such an agreement, then they can take you to court over it for a court ruling on what is fair to the consumer.
+Our terms are carefully drafted with all of this in mind.

 There are special terms that apply to sales from to consumers if done online or via telephone (distance sales) or at premises other than the retailer’s shop (e.g. in the consumer’s home).
 Our template complies with them.